What Are Thin-Film Solar Panels?

 Bottom line on thin-film solar panels

-That said, their lower efficiency and greater space requirements mean they may not suit homeowners with limited roof area or high energy needs.
-You might decide https://poweroutage.us/solar/reasons-not-to-get-solar-panels">solar isn’t best for you, depending on your home and energy costs.
+If you have limited roof space or high energy needs, the lower efficiency and larger space requirements may rule them out.
+You might decide solar isn't best for you, depending on your home and energy costs.

 FAQ about thin-film solar panels